Macherte/NgRx-store-simple-example/README.md

-Credit for code belongs to https://ngrx.io/
+Credit for the majority of code goes to https://ngrx.io/
 License: https://github.com/ngrx/platform/blob/master/LICENSE